aai-institute/pyDVL/README-dev.md

 ## Local Development

-Automated builds, tests, generation of docu and publishing are handled by cicd pipelines.
+Automated builds, tests, generation of docu and publishing are handled by CI/CD pipelines.
 You will find an initial version of the pipeline in this repo.
 Below are further details on testing and documentation.